 The Council’s budget for regeneration is one of its largest outgoings.
 This year it is spending £23m on the Aylesbury estate regeneration alone.
 Meanwhile, the Council is making drastic cuts to other services and frantically selling off premises used by them.

 For example, the Council has cut a staggering £39m from the current year’s budget for education and adult care services alone.
-Here is a map of some adult services buildings that have been, or are being sold off or closed down by the Council’s current (Labour) administration:
+Here are some of the adult services buildings that have been, or are being sold off or closed down by the Council’s current (Labour) administration:

 Besides selling off its community and social services facilities, the Council has been busy selling off its council estates, its Town Halls and street properties.
 In 2009, Southwark Council introduced a policy of selling off every council home that becomes void and is valued above £400,000.
 In 2011 this was reviewed by the incoming Labour administration which reduced the threshold to £300,000.
 Here are some of the properties sold at auction by the current (Labour) administration under this policy:

 The Council has not just been selling off council homes, it has also been selling off commercial and other properties it owns.